How to boil a ham and bake it and glaze it with honey, mustard and cloves for Thanksgiving or Christmas.

 Leave the ham to rest, lightly covered in a loose tent of tin foil for 20 minutes so the juices come back into the ham.
 Or leave it to cool completely when it will be easier to slice.

 COOKED HAM TIP: You get more slices of ham from a cold ham than from a hot one because it is easier to slice thinly.

 How long does a cooked ham last?

-A cooked ham will last for up to 4 days in a cold fridge from the time you first cook it.
-Cover it well with tin foil, always use a clean knife to cut it and replace the tin foil after 2 days.
+A cooked ham will last for up to 5 days in a cold fridge from the time you first cook it.
+Cool it completely before you put it in the fridge.
+Cover the ham well with two layers of tin foil, always use a clean knife to cut it and replace the tin foil after 2 days.
 Never touch the ham with your hands when you are cutting it because you will transfer bacteria to the meat: instead, use the tin foil to hold it.

 Photograph copyright foodpixies.com